timschmidt/alumina-ui/README.md

 - ensure font picker in truetype text node works / gets pre-populated
 - ensure pin logging works for OUTPUT and INPUT modes and reports apropriately per-pin
 - add command stream to architecture graphic
+- switch to shift-scroll for zoom, so two-finger scroll can be used for pan in X and Y for mobile
+- figure out improper rendering in Chrome Android Pixel 6a